One-third of all the psalms in the Bible are what commentators call “laments.” And the lament of all laments is found in Psalm 22:

 They will hear about everything he has done (22:30-31).

-If you’re going through a time of feeling abandoned by God, I’d love to send you a free ebook of Squeezing Good Out of Bad.
-Just email me at jim @ jameswatkins.com.
+If you’re going through a time of feeling abandoned by God, I’d love to send you a free ebook of The Psalms of Asaph: Struggling with Unanswered Prayer, Unfulfilled Promises, and Unpunished Evil.
+He wrote twelves psalms of serious questions!
+Just email me: jim @ jameswatkins.com.

 Copyright © 2015 James N. Watkins